Physical-space estimates for axisymmetric waves on extremal Kerr spacetime: Preliminaries

 From the energy identity \eqref{eq:energy-identity} applied to $X=T$, since $\EE^{(T, 0)}[\psi]=0$ we then obtain \bea E^{(T)}[\psi](\tau) +\int_{\mathcal{H}^+(0, \tau)} \PP^{(T)}_\mu[\psi] n_{\mathcal{H}^+}^\mu+\int_{\mathcal{I}^+(0, \tau)} \PP^{(T)}_\mu[\psi] n_{\mathcal{I}^+}^\mu\leq C E^{(T)}[\psi](0). \eea

-As a consequence of the vanishing of the surface gravity of the Hawking vectorfield at the horizon, the redshift that takes place there degenerates in the extremal case.
+As a consequence of the vanishing of the surface gravity at the horizon, there is no redshift effect in extremal black holes.
 In particular, as shown in \cite{Aretakis2012}, there is no time invariant timelike vectorfield $N$ such that $\EE^{(N, 0)}[\psi]$ is non-negative on the horizon.
-However, one can still quantitatively capture the degenerate redshift close to the horizon by using a current first introduced in \cite{extremal-1}, and obtain a non-degenerate energy boundedness statement.
+However, one can still quantitatively capture the degenerate redshift close to the horizon by using a current first introduced in \cite{extremal-1}, and obtain a non-degenerate energy statement once the Morawetz estimate is obtained.